 NOTE: Try not to make the dough too thin or else rolling it up will be hard to do!

-NOTE: I also use a ‘pastry brush’ to sweep the sugar mixture evenly across the dough to ensure that every bite is sweet!
+Then, generously add 3/4 of the softened butter atop dough (spreading it our evenly with a spoon or knife), followed by the brown sugar-spice mixture, ensuring that the top is coated evenly.
+NOTE: I also use a ‘pastry brush’ to sweep sugar mixture evenly across the dough to ensure that every bite is sweet!

 Tightly roll dough (long-ways) and using a pastry cutter, cut dough into 1.5-inch rolls, placing each roll into a large baking dish (lined with parchment paper).

 Then place plastic wrap over the baking dish with rolls and let them rise again for another 20 minutes.

 Once the rolls have doubled in size (once again!) or have gotten significantly larger, smear the tops of the rolls with a little more softened butter and then bake them for approximately 25 minutes in a preheated oven.